THIS DATE IN HISTORY: July 20

 Video: Peter Forsberg won two Stanley Cups with Avalanche

-1953: Johnny Bower, a goalie who stars with Cleveland of the American Hockey League, is acquired in a trade by the New York Rangers, who send goalie Emile Francis, forward Neil Strain and cash to Cleveland.
-Bower makes his NHL debut a few weeks before his 29th birthday; he goes 29-31-10 in 1953-54 and plays every minute of all 70 games with the Rangers, who fail to qualify for the Stanley Cup Playoffs.
+1953: Johnny Bower, a goalie playing with Cleveland of the American Hockey League, is acquired in a trade by the New York Rangers, who send goalie Emile Francis, forward Neil Strain and cash to Cleveland.
+Bower makes his NHL debut a few weeks before his 29th birthday; he goes 29-31 with 10 ties in 1953-54 and plays every minute of all 70 games with the Rangers, who fail to qualify for the Stanley Cup Playoffs.

 Video: Johnny Bower led Leafs to four Stanley Cup titles